 \section{Abstract}

-In this paper, we introduce a method, called a plat form, of describing a surface-link in 4-space using a braided surface.
+In this paper, we introduce a method, called a plat form, of describing a surface-link in the 4-space using a braided surface.
 We prove that every surface-link, which is not necessarily orientable, can be described in a plat form.
-The plat index is defined as a surface-link invariant, which is an analogy of the bridge index for links in 3-space.
-We classify surface-links with plat index $1$, and provide some examples of surface-links in a plat form.
+The plat index is defined as a surface-link invariant, which is an analogy of the bridge index for a link in the 3-space.
+We classify surface-links with plat index $1$ and show some examples of surface-links in plat forms.